 Give your plants at least 1 to 2 inches of water a week, especially when they're blooming and setting fruit.
 Once the first fruits appear, you can pinch back the vine tips, to limit vine growth and to put the plant’s energy into maturing the existing pumpkins.
 However, this may limit production of more fruits.

 Turn the pumpkins slightly every week or so, to keep them growing symmetrical.
 Do this gently.
 You don’t want to snap the vines.

-Problems: Squash bugs and cucumber beetles.
-Avoid planting close a relative, like cucumbers or squash.
-Companion Planters can try planting petunias or nasturtiums nearby to repel the squash bugs and circling each hill at planting with radishes, to ward of squash beetles.
+Squash bugs and cucumber beetles.
+Avoid planting near a close a relative, like cucumbers or other types of squash.
+Companion planters can try planting petunias or nasturtiums nearby to repel the squash bugs and circling each hill at planting with radishes, to ward off squash beetles.